DHowell1150/M2.5_RR/README.md

 2. do I need to model test self.college_athlete?

+3. US 16.
+For model method gym_athletes_sorted, do I make and write in gym_athlete_spec.rb  or do I nest it spec/models/gym/athlete/index_spec.rb

+4. line 16b of spec/models/gym_athlete_spec.rb
+Am I supposed to use `appear_before` or have it as is

 * Must go back to
   - boolean in show and index_spec for updating form (show: 54, 18)
   index: 44, 56